syncfusion-content/maui-docs/MAUI/AIAssistView/styles.md

 ## Request item styling

-You can style the elements of request item by setting values to the in-built keys of request item in the resource dictionary.
+To apply styles to the elements of a request item, set values to the in-built keys of the request item in the resource dictionary.

 <table>
 <tr>